shahirulprojects/CloudStash/README.md

 👉 **User Authentication with Appwrite**: Implement signup, login, and logout functionality using Appwrite's authentication system.

-👉 **FIle Uploads**: Effortlessly upload a variety of file types, including documents, images, videos, and audio, ensuring all your important data.
+👉 **File Uploads**: Effortlessly upload a variety of file types, including documents, images, videos, and audio, ensuring all your important data.

 👉 **View and Manage Files**: Users can browse through their uploaded files stored in Appwrite storage, view on a new tab, rename file or delete.